jiangyang5157/kotlin-android/router/README.md

   - Optional
 - `fragment`
   - Define fragment mapping
-  - Optional for *FragmentRoute* solution
+  - Optional for *FragmentRoute* solution, as it already has fragmentClass information
-  - Only required for *KeyRoute* solution
+  - Only required for *KeyRoute* solution, we provide *Key*:fragmentClass mapping here
 - `stackInitialization`
   - Setup router actions/instructions that will be executed once *router.setup* is ready. e.g. "`router push MainRoute`"
   - Optional
 - `containerLifecycle`
   - Define when to attach/detach to/from fragment container.
-Accept *androidx.lifecycle.Lifecycle.Event*
+Accepting *androidx.lifecycle.Lifecycle.Event* value
   - Optional, default is *ON_RESUME/ON_PAUSE*
 - `stackStorage`
-  - Provide custom solution to restore routing stack in configuration changes or process death scenario. e.g. save/restore routing stack to prefs/xml/database
+  - Provide custom solution to restore routing stack in configuration changes or process death scenario. e.g. save/restore routing stack to/from prefs/xml/database
   - Optional, when *ParcelableRoute* being used.
 Default is save/restore routing stack through *Bundle*
   - Only required when *ParcelableRoute* is not being used, since the default solution is only applicable to work with parcelable data.
 - `routeStorage`
-  - Provide custom solution for route data management. e.g. attach/get route data to/from prefs/viewmodel
+  - Provide custom solution for route data management. e.g. attach/get route data to/from prefs/viewModel
   - Optional, when *ParcelableRoute* being used.
 Default is attach/get router through *Bundle*
   - Only required when *ParcelableRoute* is not being used, since the default solution is only applicable to work with parcelable data.
 - `stackPatcher`
-  - Provide custom solution for how our routing stack work with *androidx.fragment.app.FragmentManager*
+  - Provide custom solution for how exactly routing stack work with *androidx.fragment.app.FragmentManager*
   - Optional

 ## Fragment Transitions

-In order to support animations (fragment transitions) when routing you just need to implement `FragmentTransition` or `GenericFragmentTransition` as many as you want, then register them into router builder.
+In order to support animations (fragment transitions) during routing, you just need to implement `FragmentTransition` or `GenericFragmentTransition` as many as you want, then register them into router builder.

 ```java
 FragmentRouter {